Malayadipatti rock-cut Hindu temples

 Outside the gopuram entrance, to the left, there is a sculpture of Ganesha sitting in a niche facing towards the north.

 Many deities in the temple were made of destructible materials – stucco-covered wood or stone.
 Thus there were made and installed additional murtis of resistant material – metal or stone – which serves for daily rituals.

 Vishnu cave contains 10 inscriptions.
 The earliest is made sometimes around 960 AD but it is not foundation inscription – thus the cave is older.

 Natural caverns with ancient monuments

 Granite hillocks near Malayadipatti contain three natural rock shelters with interesting monuments of the past.
 Two caverns contain some 400 ancient cupules – cup marks, made some 3000 – 5000 years ago.
-Third rock shelter contains faint white painting, possibly made of lime.
-Painting shows bird and a human form.
+The third rock shelter contains a faint white painting, possibly made of lime.
+The painting shows a bird and a human form.

-In the 3rd – 4th century AD these shelters were used by Jain hermits – in each of the two caves with cupules there is made one stone bed.
-It is possible that the painting also was made in this time.
+In the 3rd – 4th century AD these shelters were used by Jain hermits – in each of the two caves with cupules, there is made one stone bed.
+It is possible that the painting also was made at this time.

-One of rock shelters contains five-line inscription in Brahmi script.
+One of the rock shelters contains a five-line inscription in the Brahmi script.

-Malayadipatti rock-cut Hindu temples are included in the following list:
+Malayadipatti rock-cut Hindu temples are included in the following article: